wkumari/draft-wkumari-dnsop-trust-management/README.md

    considerations section will require updating things like the DPS, etc.  ]

-   The generation of the TDS Name means that Key Tags MUST be unique, at least within an interval.
+   The format of the TAT query requires that Key Tags MUST be unique, at least within an interval.
 If, during a Key Ceremony, a new DNSKEY is generated whose derived Key Tag collides with an exiting one (statistically unlikely, but not impossible) this DNSKEY MUST NOT be